Siege of Paris (1590): Background

-Siege of Paris
+Siege

 On 7 May, Henry's army surrounded the city, imposing a blockade and burnt windmills to prevent food from reaching Paris.
-Henry had at this point only around 12,000–13,000 troops, facing defenders estimated at around 30,000, mostly militia.
+Henry had at this point only around 12,000–13,000 troops, facing defenders estimated at 30,000, mostly militia.
 Owing to the limited amount of heavy siege artillery that Henry had brought, it was thought that the Catholic city could only be compelled to surrender through starvation.
 The city's defence was placed in the hands of the young Charles Emmanuel, Duke of Nemours.

 Henry set up his artillery on the hills of Montmartre, and bombarded the city from there.
 In July his force was swelled by reinforcements to 25,000 and by August he had overrun all the suburbs outside the city walls.
 Henry tried to negotiate the surrender of Paris, but his terms were rejected and the siege continued.

-On 30 August, news reached the city that a Spanish-Catholic relief army under general the Duke of Parma was on its way.
+On 30 August, news reached the city that a Spanish–Catholic relief army under general the Duke of Parma was on its way.
 The Duke of Parma's army was able to break the siege and send food supplies into the city.
-After a final attack on the city's ramparts failed, Henry broke off his siege and retreated.
-An estimated 40,000–50,000 of the population died during the siege, most of starvation.Some resorted to cannibalism after all animals had been consumed.
+After a final attack on the city's ramparts failed, Henry broke off his siege and retreated on 9 September.
+An estimated 40,000–50,000 of the population died during the siege, most of starvation.
+Historians have mentioned that part of the population resorted to cannibalism after all animals had been consumed and Pierre de L'Estoile wrote in his memoirs of those days that people were so desperate that they attempted to make bread with flour made out of human bones.